tikibeni/owasp/doc/report.md

 SECURE_SSL_REDIRECT = True
 ```

-The `x_COOKIE_SECURE` marks the desired cookie as `secure` thus making it transmittable only via HTTPS.
+The `X_COOKIE_SECURE` marks the desired cookie as `secure` thus making it transmittable only via HTTPS.

 When enabled, the `SECURE_SSL_REDIRECT` will tell the SecurityMiddleware to redirect all non-HTTPS requests
 to HTTPS.